Recent ‘ARK: Survival Evolved’ Updates Hit Xbox One, New Crafting Skill Plus Lots Of Bug Fixes And More

 The Tek Tier received a balancing pass with the addition of the Tek Trough, which keeps food refrigerated so it doesn’t spoil as quickly like with the regular Trough.

-The Tek Generator now uses less resources than before to run while the Tek Teleporter no longer requires the Element resource to use.
+The Tek Generator now uses fewer resources than before to run while the Tek Teleporter no longer requires the Element resource to use.
 This is good news for higher-level players as the cost of using Tek structures was prohibitive even for large tribes.

 Some building exploits in ARK: Survival Evolved were also addressed by Studio Wildcard.
 Players will no longer be allowed to build multiple floors underneath rafts and platform saddles.